WHO ARE CASH BALANCE PLANS GOOD FOR?

 You can amend, freeze or terminate the plan.
-If ?you can demonstrate business hardship, you may be able to terminate the plan even if it hasn’t been in place for five years.
+For business reasons (e.g. sale of the company), you may be able to terminate the plan even if it hasn’t been in place for five years.

 HOW SHOULD CONTRIBUTIONS BE INVESTED?

-Very conservatively, to match the cash balance interest crediting rate.
-Under current law, that’s usually a Treasury-based rate.
+Very conservatively, to match the cash balance interest crediting rate – even if that’s a market-based rate.
 If annual contributions equal pay credits (as most cash balance plan sponsors prefer), investing to match the interest credits keeps the plan from becoming underfunded.

 If the plan becomes underfunded, a lot of bad stuff happens: benefit restrictions, required quarterly contributions, participant notices, etc. Partners who leave get 100 cents on the dollar, and that makes the underfunding worse for remaining partners.

-If you want to take investment risk, do it elsewhere — like in the 401(k) or profit sharing plan.
+If you want to take investment risk, it’s better do it elsewhere like in the 401(k) or profit sharing plan.
 It’s usually not worth it in a cash balance plan.

 HOW CAN WE GET A CASH BALANCE PLAN ILLUSTRATION?